 My present research focuses on understanding the ecological and climate related interlinkages with human activities in the present day and in the long-term historic past.
 I have a research perspective from natural sciences that is enriched by my own interdisciplinary training and collaborations outside my discipline.
 From my perspective, we need more transdisciplinary research efforts to be able to evaluate potential future pathways for society at large.
 We also need a more synthetic view of long-term changes, including cultural, social and political dimensions in addition to natural sciences.

 My primary goal is to develop the socio-ecological systems framework for understanding how ecology and climate change in tandem with culture and societal well-being.
 Preventing environmental crises from deepening will require changes in cultural and societal values, but there has been little preparation towards this.
 We need to understand the long roots of human-environmental systems to appreciate the complexities involved in this kind of change.
 Even though society is built upon natural resources that are now under threat, environmental questions are still subordinate to short-term economic considerations.
 Preparing for change first requires understanding its scope, then developing strategies to sustain equitable and resilient social-ecological systems.
 My viewpoints and past activities have been mostly global in scope.
 At present I am developing new lines of research in arctic, sub-arctic and boreal ecosystems, both in time and space, although many questions remain global in scope.

 You can access my publication list by clicking HERE.
-Below is a representative selection of my recents works (click the text in the images to go to publication).
-You can also access my publication metrics and scientific activities from the tabs below under Contact & CV, or from publication list.
+Below is a representative selection of my recents works.
+You can also access my publication metrics and scientific activities from the tabs on the left or below.